 My sis is 66 yrs i move her me for since 2008 her health has gotten worse i work to make ends meet how do i can get get help to be her caretaker i take time off from work for her surgery and any needs dr appts etc.. help

-Hamilton County Tennessee Posted about 2 years ago
+Hamilton County Tennessee Posted over 2 years ago

 I consumed 2 cans of Miller with my lunch on Jan 24 On Jan 25 I have a mandatory urine test for probation my p.o.called and said I tested positive for alcohol how is that possible

 Adams County Colorado Posted over 2 years ago

 I just tested positive at work for amphetamine s.
 I take caffeine pills, omeprazole,rantitine, and goodies powders.
 All four are in excess.
 But thats it.
 No illegal anything.
 How the hell is this possible?!!!
 Please help

-McMinn County Tennessee Posted about 3 years ago
+McMinn County Tennessee Posted over 3 years ago

 Does Georgia allow for parents of disabled minor children to be paid for caring for their child?
 If so, how can I contact the correct agency & ask the correct questions to get the funding?

 My girlfriend recently was trying to adopt her grandchildren.
 Part of the process was drug testing.Her urinalysis showed positive for methamphetamine.
 She does not use meth and to her knowledge she hasn't been anywhere that she could have been exposed.She asked for a gc/ms validation test but family services refused.
 Her own lawyer would not mention false positives in court .
 He told her there is absolutely nothing that will cause a false positive for meth.
 Everything I have read says different.I hope you can answer this question about false positives.
 Thank you

-St. Francois County Missouri family caregiving Posted about 4 years ago
+St. Francois County Missouri family caregiving Posted over 4 years ago